jadiaus3-hub/Sus/replit.md

 ## Overview

-A full-stack task management application built with React, Express, and PostgreSQL.
-The application provides a comprehensive dashboard for managing tasks with CRUD operations, filtering capabilities, and real-time statistics.
+A frontend-only task management application built with React, TypeScript, and Vite.
+The application provides a comprehensive dashboard for managing tasks with CRUD operations, filtering capabilities, and statistics.
 Users can create, edit, delete, and track tasks with different priorities and statuses, including due date management and assignee tracking.
+Data is persisted using localStorage, making it perfect for deployment on static hosting platforms like Vercel.

+## Recent Changes (August 11, 2025)

+- ✅ Converted from full-stack to frontend-only application
+- ✅ Replaced PostgreSQL/Drizzle with localStorage-based storage
+- ✅ Updated Zod schemas for frontend-only validation
+- ✅ Created LocalStorage service for data persistence
+- ✅ Updated React Query integration for localStorage
+- ✅ Added Vercel deployment configuration
+- ✅ Optimized build process for static deployment
+- ✅ Fixed task creation with custom ID generation
+- ✅ Removed server dependencies for 100% Vercel compatibility

 ## User Preferences